isotopp/isotopp.github.io/_posts/2020-08-31-on-touching-candles.md

 Computer Science is a lot like this, for some reason.

 People know here (*touches head*), for example by reading the SRE book or other stuff.
-You can ask them, and they will repeat the key learnings from the book back to them.
+You can ask them, and they will repeat the key learnings from the book back to you correctly.

-But they do not know here (*touches here*), and they will still build centralized Zookeepers.
+But they do not know here (*touches head*), and they will still build centralized Zookeepers.

 It requires a few outages until they know here (*touches gut*) how to design systems properly and what is important in design.